Biden picks deal-makers, fighters for climate, energy team

 Progressives, energy lobbyists, environmental groups and auto workers on Wednesday welcomed Biden’s choice of popular former Mayor Pete Buttigieg as transportation secretary.
 His expected picks of former Michigan Gov. Jennifer Granholm for energy secretary and former Environmental Protection Agency chief Gina McCarthy as leader of domestic climate efforts also were met with general applause.

-Biden is also tapping environmental lawyer and Obama administration official Brenda Mallory to run the Council on Environmental Quality, according to a person familiar with the decision who spoke on condition of anonymity Thursday to discuss the yet-to-be announced appointment.
-The office oversees environmental reviews for virtually all major infrastructure projects and advises the president on major environmental issues.
-If confirmed, she would be the first African American to hold the position since its creation more than half a century ago.

-Along with EPA nominee Michael Regan and Interior nominee Deb Haaland, Buttigieg, Granholm and McCarthy will be part of an effort to rapidly build and develop technology to retool the United States’ transportation and power grid systems from petroleum and coal to a greater reliance on solar, wind and other cleaner forms of energy.
+Along with the yet-to-be-named heads of EPA and the Interior Department, Buttigieg, Granholm and McCarthy will be part of an effort to rapidly build and develop technology to retool the United States’ transportation and power grid systems from petroleum and coal to a greater reliance on solar, wind and other cleaner forms of energy.

-“I’m over the moon right now,” said Rep. Alexandria Ocasio-Cortez, the New York Democrat at the forefront of a climate-focused, progressive movement within the party that’s demanding more of a say in policymaking.

-“The Biden climate appointments, they represent progress, real progress, so I’m really excited,” Ocasio-Cortez said.
-She pointed especially to Haaland, a New Mexico Democrat who would become the first Native American Cabinet secretary.
+Democratic Rep. Deb Haaland of New Mexico is considered the frontrunner for Interior — and won a key endorsement Wednesday from House Speaker Nancy Pelosi — but Biden has not announced his choice.
+If selected, Haaland would be the first Native American to serve as a Cabinet secretary.

-Biden has pledged to make slowing the impact of climate change a top priority and has laid out an ambitious plan to reduce U.S. greenhouse emissions to net-zero by 2050.
-The plan includes an immediate return to the global 2015 Paris agreement on climate and a pledge to stop all climate-damaging emissions from U.S. power plants by 2035.
+Biden has pledged to make slowing the impacts of climate change a top priority and has laid out an ambitious plan to reduce U.S. greenhouse emissions to net-zero by 2050.
+The plan includes an immediate return to the global 2015 Paris Agreement on climate and a pledge to stop all climate-damaging emissions from U.S. power plants by 2035.

 Among those on his climate team, Granholm as Michigan’s governor helped nudge auto workers toward accepting a switch to production of more electric vehicles.
 That will be one of several big ticket clean-energy efforts she and others in the administration will be pushing under Biden’s promised $2 trillion climate plan, which will face obstacles from Republicans in Congress and battles over which priorities to implement first.